danchyy/danchyy.github.io/en/_posts/2021-02-24-mid-range-evolution.md

 `TS% = PTS / (2 * (FGA + 0.44 * FTA)) * 100`

+However, the caveat of that metric is that 0.44 multiplier which estimates number of free throw shots per possession might have been different in the past.

 The pace was fastest in the 60's and the time of Wilt Chamberlain and then kept falling until 2010s. when it started to grow slowly and came to the same situation as in the early 90s, but what is impressive is that TS% is the highest ever, and that teams score the same points as in the early 80s when the number of possessions was still much bigger than today.

-The efficiency (or TS%) is so great precisely due to the fact that role players shoot these cost-effective shots from corners for 3 points, or under the hoop, while avoiding long shots for 2 points.
+The efficiency (or TS%) is so big due to the fact that role players shoot these cost-effective shots from corners for 3 points, or under the hoop, while avoiding long shots for 2 points.

 ## Conclusion